🤝

 Working Agreements Builder

 Build the norms your team actually commits to.
-Everyone proposes, everyone votes, and only agreements with genuine majority support get adopted.
+Everyone proposes, everyone votes - agreements are adopted democratically, not handed down.

 Start a free session